-Chart of the Day: More with Less
+Chart of the Day: 99% are Under Current Rate

 I often joke that when I started banking in 1996 there were three of me that do the level of work I do now.
 This chart supports it.